woodpecker-ci/woodpecker/docs/docs/20-usage/75-project-settings.md

 The clone step may require Git credentials (e.g. for private repos) which are injected via `netrc`.

-They are only injected into trusted clone plugins listed in the env var `WOODPECKER_PLUGINS_TRUSTED_CLONE` or in this repo setting.
+They are only injected into trusted plugins listed in the env var `WOODPECKER_PLUGINS_TRUSTED_CLONE` or in this repo setting.

+This allows you to use a trusted plugin for in the clone section or as a step to pull or push using your git credentials.

 ## Project visibility